 Pets in council homes

-You need to let us know if you want to keep a pet in your council home.
+You need to ask permission to keep a pet in your council home.
 We recognise the enormous benefits pets bring and we do not stop residents keeping pets unreasonably.
-However, we do need to make sure residents look after their pets responsibly and prevent them from causing a nuisance to others.
+However, we need to make sure residents look after their pets responsibly and prevent them from causing a nuisance to others.
 Please see our Pet Policy (PDF 256KB) for further information on our approach to pet ownership in council owned homes.

 You can also find more information on our animal warden pages.